Schlieplab/dvstar/README.md

-# Building and comparing a variable-length Markov chain from k-mers
+# Fast construction of variable-length Markov chains (VLMC) from k-mers

 This repository contains the code for constructing a variable-length Markov chain (VLMC) from a lexicographically sorted list of _k_-mers.
-This enables VLMCs to be constructed on even very large genomes, as well as collections of sequences.
+This enables VLMCs to be constructed very efficiently even for very large genomes, as well as collections of sequencing data.

 This repository deals mainly with the task of constructing the VLMC, for scoring of sequences, or most dissimilarities between